stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 I'm using the library in a real-world project on a daily basis.
 I'm positive it's good enough to use it in production.
 Actually, that's what I'm doing since a couple of months.
 Even so: use at own risk.
 I consider the library a professional-grade leisure time project.
 I'll answer your bug tickets as soon as possible, but there's nothing in the way of warranties.

 The library has been developed with Angular 6.
-Recently, I've updated it to Angular 7, so npm will complain if you're using an older version of Angular (i.e. Angular 2-5).
+Recently, I've updated it to Angular 7, but I've never tested it with earlier versions of Angular.
+So I've configure npm to complain complain if you're using an older version of Angular (i.e. Angular 2-5).
 In theory, ngx-extended-pdf-viewer should be compatible with every Angular version since 2.0, but I don't support this actively.

-The library is using a source-code build of the pdf.js library of Mozilla.
-As of version 0.9.5, this build doesn't use one of the released versions, but the developer version 2.0.641 (which has been pulled directly from "master").
-I didn't observe any problems so far, but proceed with care.
-If you run into problems due to the version of pdf.js, please open an issue on the [project bug tracker](https://github.com/stephanrauh/ngx-extended-pdf-viewer/issues).
+If you're using such a configuration, please share your experience with me, so the greater Angular community benefits from your success (or failure) story.
+Thanks in advance!

 ## Known bugs